mdranger/chain3j/docs/source/command_line.rst

 Wallet tools
 ------------

-To generate a new Ethereum wallet:
+To generate a new Moac wallet:

 .. code-block:: bash